vmware/container-service-extension/docs/CLUSTER_ADMIN.md

 # and using the specified storage profile
 > vcd cse node create mycluster --nodes 1 --type nfsd --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template photon-v2 --storage-profile Development

-# resize the cluster to have 1 worker node.
+# resize the cluster to have 8 worker node.
 On resize failure, returns cluster to original size.
 # '--network' is only applicable for clusters using native (vCD) Kubernetes provider.
-> vcd cse cluster resize mycluster --network mynetwork
+> vcd cse cluster resize mycluster --network mynetwork --nodes 8

 # info on a given node.
 If the node is of type nfsd, it displays info about Exports.
 > vcd cse node info mycluster nfsd-dj3s